I Almost Drowned River Surfing While Boondocking at the RV Dealership

 We had just left the incredible Glacier National Park (seriously, mind blowing) and on our way to Minnesota stopped in at one of our RV Social Media Clients, Bretz RV & Marine.
 Their head of marketing, Matt Powell, does a fantastic job and works hard to keep them as the largest RV & Boat Dealer in the Pacific Northwest.
 We were excited to attend one of their events that they happened to be putting on in Missoula, MT.

 An Adventure Town

 We hung out, looked at the new RVs and enjoyed some live music.
-But while we were there I noticed people watching intently towards the river and when we walked over to check it out I was shocked to see people surfing the river!I had never heard of such a thing and since we had the RV with, I had all my surfing gear!
+But while we were there, I noticed people watching intently towards the river.
+When we walked over to check it out, I was shocked to see people surfing the river!I had never heard of such a thing and since we had the RV with, I had all my surfing gear!
 It turns out it’s a famous spot that’s been featured in National Geographic called “Brennan’s Wave”.
 I’m not one to turn away from a challenge like this so I decided the next morning at Sunrise I was going to come ride the wave before we headed on our journey to Minnesota.

 RV Window Shopping & The Montana Club